What is a Seat and How Can I make One?

 This was both what I had previously been taught and what I've seen demonstrated or talked about online many times, I'm sure it'll be familiar to you too.
 "Bring the fabric up between yourself and your baby; Ideally to belly button height", exactly as Lorette has done in the picture.
 Roxanne and Laurna (fellow consultants) are keeping the tension, exactly like a tied off carry would at this stage.
 Then she let's go.

 As Lorette lets go of the fabric, the baby's legs drop down.
 The weight of the baby shifts forward into the untucked position we were avoiding above.
-What started off so "well", as such a deep seat with a lot of fabric between us, has now failed.
+What started off so "well", as a seat with a lot of fabric between us, has now failed.

 And that is the key.
 A seat is not comprised of excess fabric between you and your child.
 All that does is create slack - that as you walk along, will creep down, causing your child's position to change, causing them to 'leg straighten' through no fault of their own, and making the carry more uncomfortable for you.